dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

 [!INCLUDE[azure_portal](./includes/azure_portal.md)]

 This topic helps you enable iOS device enrollment for devices purchased through Apple's [Device Enrollment Program (DEP)](https://deploy.apple.com).
 You can enable DEP enrollment for large numbers of devices without ever touching them.
-You can ship devices directly to users.
+You can ship devices like iPhones and iPads directly to users.
 When the user turns on the device, Setup Assistant runs with preconfigured settings and the device enrolls into management.

 To enable DEP enrollment, you use both the Intune and Apple DEP portals.
 A list of serial numbers or a purchase order number is required so you can assign devices to Intune for management.
 You create DEP enrollment profiles containing settings that applied to devices during enrollment.